aanhtran01/Templated-Max-Heap-/readme.txt

 max_heap.h
 ==========

 This is a C++ header file that implements a max heap data structure.
-It provides a class called max_heap within the pic10c namespace.
+It provides a class called max_heap.
 The max_heap class supports insertion, retrieval of the maximum value, and removal of the maximum value from the heap.

 Usage:
 ------